-I. Draw the brick as it looks on Day 1.
+- 1. Draw the brick as it looks on Day 1.

-2 Drow the bridges it looks on Doy 14

-2. Draw the brick as it looks on Day 14.
+- 2. Draw the brick as it looks on Day 14.

-3. How has the brick changed?
-4. Has the part of the brick that is above the vinegar changed in the same way as the part that is under the vinegar?
-5. Have any parts of the brick fallen off to the bottom of the container?
-6. Write out the whole sentence in your book and complete it with words from the word box: Word box: This equipment is a model of rock, not the real rock.
-The brick a real rock and the vinegar water around the roots of plants.
+- 3. How has the brick changed?

+- 4. Has the part of the brick that is above the vinegar changed in the same way as the part that is under the vinegar?

+The vinegar moves up the brick and reacts with substances in the brick. you may find white whiskers of a new substance that has formed from the reaction between the brick and the vinegar. - 5.
+Have any parts of the brick fallen off to the bottom of the container? - 6.
+Write out the whole sentence in your book and complete it with words from the word box: